opixelum/portfolio/readme.md

 It will act like my resume (I will put a link to this website on my real resume).
 I also want to put my portfolio's link on all my medias.

+The whole website will contain only one page, in order to have an interactive experience.

 ## What to include

-Each category will be a page.

 - About me
 - Professional experience